MonsterGirl’s 150 Days of Classic Horror #102 The Masque of the Red Death 1964

 “Christopher Lee, who was an eloquent Gothic figure of pure evil in 1958’s first adaptation of Stoker’s vampire, had now evolved into a hissing fiend.
 But Shelley had this to say about the actor -“He brought dignity and veritas.
 It’s a difficult thing to bring to a fantasy like a vampire.
 And that is just Chris’ appearance and his personality.
 He did all that.
 He used to walk onto the sent and I’d say to him it’s an extraordinary performance, cause we know each other so well and you could hypnotize me.
 But it was brilliant because he completely dominated the film without a word.
 Talk about silent movies!”

-Shot at the same time was another Hammer horror, Rasputin the Mad Monk with Christopher Lee has dialogue in a more colorful, lurid role, as the mad mesmerist in contrast to his silent, blood-eyed fiend.
+Shot at the same time was another Hammer horror, Rasputin the Mad Monk, with Christopher Lee, who has dialogue in a more colorful, lurid role, as the mad mesmerist in contrast to his silent, blood-eyed fiend.
 Shelley falls under the spell of Rasputin.
-While not willing to do a nude scene in Blood of the Vampire, she was however up to laying bare a seduction scene with Christoper Lee.
+While not willing to do a nude scene in Blood of the Vampire, she was, however, up to laying bare a seduction scene with Christoper Lee.
 “That scene was in the script when I read it.
-The scenes I refused to do was when they would suddenly say to me ‘Oh, you take your clothes off here’ The answer to that was always no” – From an interview with Fangoria Magazine 2010.
+The scenes I refused to do was when they would suddenly say to me, ‘Oh, you take your clothes off here’ The answer to that was always no” – From an interview with Fangoria Magazine 2010.

 In Quatermass and the Pit, Shelley portrays scientist Barbara Judd who along with paleontologist Doctor Roney (James Donald) and a team of scientists discover an ancient alien race whose spacecraft is found buried in the underground station at Hobbs End during an expansion of London’s Underground transport system.
 Shelley develops a psychic link to the aliens and is taken over by the inhabitants of the alien spacecraft.